Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-5.md

 {{> DiffBox tutorialName="ionic2-tutorial" step="5.12"}}

 We would also like to validate some data sent to methods we define.
-For this we gonna install a utility package for validating schemas, called `joi`:
+For this we gonna use a utility package provided to us by `Meteor` and it's called `check`.
+Let's add it to the server:

-    $ npm install joi --save
+    $ cd api
+    $ meteor add check

 And we gonna use it in our method:

 {{> DiffBox tutorialName="ionic2-tutorial" step="5.14"}}

+This package is already included with the `meteor-client-side` package therefore there's no need in installing it again.

-And now that our method handler is finally ready, we can go ahead and use it in our messages component:
+Now that our method handler is finally ready, we can go ahead and use it in our messages component:

 {{> DiffBox tutorialName="ionic2-tutorial" step="5.15"}}